honeycombio/observability-day-workshop/MAINTENANCE.md

 ### image-picker

-the images are in my (jessitron's) S3 bucket, 'random-pictures'.
+the images are in my (devrel sandbox's) S3 bucket, 'random-pictures'.
 They really could be anywhere.
 The service has a hard-coded list.

 ### phrase-picker